 At $4 billion, MegaFon’s IPO would be the biggest in Europe since July, when Spain’s Bankia SA (BKIA) raised $4.4 billion, according to data compiled by Bloomberg.
 AF Telecom obtained majority control of Moscow-based MegaFon in April, buying part of TeliaSonera’s stake and Altimo’s entire shareholding.

 Shareholders will sell about 20 percent of MegaFon in the IPO, one of the people said.
 The company had 61.6 million subscribers in Russia at the end of last year, as well as units in Tajikistan, Abkhazia and Ossetia.
 It reported net income of 43.6 billion rubles ($1.3 billion) on sales of 242.6 billion rubles last year.

-Pyotr Lidov, a spokesman for MegaFon, declined to comment, as did spokesmen for Morgan Stanley (MS) and Credit Suisse.
+Pyotr Lidov, a spokesman for MegaFon, declined to comment, as did spokesmen for Morgan Stanley (MS:US) and Credit Suisse.
 Spokesmen for Goldman Sachs, Citigroup, Sberbank and VTB were not immediately available to comment.